It’s one of the great challenges of teaching. How do you compete with the distractions of a modern student’s life? How do you...

 How do you sell them on the cool complexity of a quadratic equation or the beauty of a delicate ecosystem?

-How do you get them to appreciate the harsh struggle of the Lewis and Clark expedition or the clean simplicity of a well-written sentence?
+How do you get them to appreciate the harsh struggle of the Lewis and

 How do you get them to pay attention in a world of instant gratification?